Northern Ireland Protocol: Articles 4 and 5: Customs territory, customs controls and movement of goods

 Article 4 affirms that Northern Ireland is and remains part of the customs territory of the United Kingdom.
 Northern Ireland is thus part of any future UK trade deals and nothing in the Protocol inhibits any agreement that allows exports from Northern Ireland on the same basis as those from Great Britain.

 Article 5 deals with customs duties.
 No such duties apply to movement of goods (in either direction) between Northern Ireland and Great Britain unless the goods are intended (or at risk of) onward transfer to the Union.
 EU tariffs from third countries collected by the UK on behalf of the EU, would be levied on the goods going from Great Britain to Northern Ireland that are "at risk" of then being transported into and sold in the Republic of Ireland; if they ultimately aren't, then firms in Northern Ireland can claim rebates on goods where the UK had lower tariffs than the EU.
 The joint committee will decide which goods are deemed "at risk".

-The effect of these articles is that there is a de jure customs border on the island of Ireland between Northern Ireland and the Republic of Ireland, but a de facto customs border down the Irish Sea.
+The effect of these articles is that there is a de jure customs border on the island of Ireland between Northern Ireland and the Republic of Ireland, but a de facto customs border – the so-called Irish Sea border – between Great Britain and Northern Ireland.